Canon 1D X vs Nikon D1

 Review summary: Canon 1D X vs Nikon D1

-So how do things add up?
+So what conclusions can be drawn?
 Which of the two cameras – the Canon 1D X or the Nikon D1 – has the upper hand?
-The listing below highlights the relative strengths of the two models.
+Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (17.9 vs 2.6MP) with a 160% higher linear resolution.